New characterisations of the Nordstrom-Robinson codes: Introduction

 \section{Introduction}

+In \cite{hammons}, Hammons et al.~proved that certain interesting non-linear codes can be efficiently described as the image under the Grey map of $\Z_4$-linear codes (see Section \ref{s:z4linear} for appropriate definitions).
+Their result has led to a significant research effort into $\Z_4$-linear codes; for various classifications and constructions, see, for example, \cite{borges1,calderbankkantor,Calderbank1,oneweight,fields1,fren1,krotov1,Pless1,solov1}; for interesting applications to steganography, see \cite{brier,jouhari}; for connections to unimodular lattices, respectively to semifield planes, see \cite{bonn1}, and \cite{semifields1,semifields2}; for a database of $\Z_4$-linear codes, see \cite{database}, and references within.

-Snover \cite{snover} proved that any binary $(16,256,6)$ code is equivalent to the Nordstrom-Robinson code, and similarly that any binary $(15,256,5)$ code is equivalent to the punctured Nordstrom-Robinson code.
-The Nordstrom-Robinson codes are interesting as they are the largest possible binary codes with their length and minimum distance, and twice as large as any binary linear codes with the same length and minimum distance \cite{macwill}.
-In this paper, we prove that the Nordstrom-Robinson codes are \emph{completely transitive}, and hence \emph{completely regular} (see Definition \ref{defs}).
-Additionally we prove these completely regular codes are determined up to equivalence by their length and minimum distance.
+In their paper, Hammons et al. also gave an explanation to one of the outstanding problems in coding theory, that the weight enumerators of the non-linear Kerdock codes and the Preparata codes satisfy the MacWilliams identities.
+The first member of both of these families is the well known Nordstrom-Robinson code $\mathcal{N}$, which is a non-linear $(16,256,6)$ binary code with several interesting properties.
+It is optimal, in the sense that it is the largest possible binary code of length $16$ with minimum distance $6$, and it is twice as large as any linear binary code with the same length and minimum distance.
+Moreover, Snover \cite{snover} proved that any binary $(16,256,6)$ code is equivalent to the Nordstrom-Robinson code.
+Analogous properties also hold for the punctured Nordstrom-Robinson code, a non-linear $(15,256,5)$ code.
+In this paper, we prove that the Nordstrom-Robinson codes have other exceptional properties.
+First we prove that the codes are \emph{completely transitive}, and hence \emph{completely regular} (see Definition \ref{defs}).
+Then we show that binary completely regular codes with the same length and minimum distance parameters are equivalent to the Nordstrom-Robinson codes.

-\begin{theorem} Let $C$ be a binary completely regular code of length $m$ with minimum distance $\delta$. \begin{itemize} \item[(a)] If $(m,\delta)=(16,6)$, then $C$ is equivalent to the Nordstrom-Robinson code; \item[(b)] If $(m,\delta)=(15,5)$, then $C$ is equivalent to the punctured Nordstrom-Robinson code. \end{itemize} Moreover, the codes $C$ in $(a)$ and $(b)$ are completely transitive. \end{theorem}
+\begin{theorem} Any binary completely regular code of length $m$ with minimum distance $\delta$ is equivalent to the Nordstrom-Robinson code, respectively the punctured Nordstrom-Robinson code, if $(m,\delta)=(16,6)$ or $(15,5)$.
+Moreover, such a code is completely transitive. \end{theorem}

-\begin{remark} It is known that completely transitive codes are necessarily completely regular \cite{giupra}.
+It is known that completely transitive codes are necessarily completely regular \cite{giupra}.
 A consequence of Theorem \ref{mainthm} is that the converse holds for binary codes with $(m,\delta)=(16,6)$ or $(15,5)$.
-This is similar to a result in \cite{paphad} in which the authors proved that a binary completely regular code with $(m,\delta)=(12,6)$ or $(11,5)$ is unique up to equivalence, and that such codes are completely transitive. \end{remark}
+This is similar to a result in \cite{paphad} in which the authors proved that a binary completely regular code with $(m,\delta)=(12,6)$ or $(11,5)$ is unique up to equivalence, and that such codes are completely transitive.
+We demonstrate that the converse does not hold for any other code in an infinite family containing these two codes.